culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 A formal bibliographic entry to some published work.

+@@TODO: adopt formal bibliographic structure; e.g. bibtex-json derived.

+@@TODO: can we get away with a minimal text format in V1?
+Or a very reduced structured format?

 ## Source

 A reference to a source of a claim made buy an Annotation.
 May be descriptive or informal (e.g. a URL).
 May also convey contextual information about the appicability of the claim.

 ## Related resource

-Areference to a resource that is believed to contain relevant additional information about a place (or other entity).
+A reference to a resource that is believed to contain relevant additional information about a place (or other entity).

 @@TODO: use with `rdfs:seeAlso` instead of `em:relatedesource`?